GARDENING TIPS FOR APRIL AND MAY:

 We deliver mulch!
 Although we can provide you with the dyed mulches, our triple shredded hardwood bark mulch is the same premium quality mulch we use on our landscape installations.
 This mulch greatly reduces the incidences of artillery fungus.
 Please allow two days for delivery.

-- Edge and mulch beds and apply a pre-emergent weed control; apply 1-2 inches of aged mulch making sure that the mulch is pulled back away from crown of the plant to avoid crown rot.
+beds and apply a pre-emergent weed control; apply 1-2 inches of aged mulch making sure that you pull the mulch back away from crown of the plant to avoid crown rot.
 Mulch helps control weeds and as it breaks down further it supplies organic material for the plants.

-- Maintain Roses: be sure any new growth coming out below the graft is pruned off.
+be sure any new growth coming out below the graft you prune off.
 Remove all leaf and plant debris (they may harbor insect eggs and fungi).
 Use a preventive fungicide spray to control black spot fungus on hybrid teas every two weeks.
 Fertilize with a slow release granular fertilizer.
 When Summer brings hot weather add moisture at least once a week to root area not foliage, as water lying on foliage will cause fungi.

-- Lace bug affect Azalea, Rhododendron, Andromeda, and Cotoneaster-an application of dormant oil sprayed on the under side of the leaf will control this insect.
-Lace bug can also be controlled by using a systemic drench product.
+affect Azalea, Rhododendron, Andromeda, and Cotoneaster-an application of dormant oil sprayed on the under side of the leaf will control this insect.
+Lace bug you can also control by using a systemic drench product.